MicrosoftDocs/well-architected/well-architected/architect-role/design-diagrams.md

 ##### Flowchart

 Although it's not an architecture diagram specifically, a flowchart is another way to bring clarity to a design.
 Flowcharts are often useful when they represent complex workflows or logic.
 You can use them to help refine requirements and to help drive implementation choices.

+Flowcharts are useful to include in workload incident response plans to help highlight key decision points and their associated actions or notification channels.

 ## Next steps